teambean/BeanCash/README.md

 Alternatively, if you are a merchant with questions or interested in adopting Bean Cash in your business, you may contact Bean Core <a href="mailto:support@beancash.org">via email</a>.

-Later in 2021, we will be supporting a failover domain for our main website (https://www.beancash.org).
-The additional official domain will be: www.beancash.is Both beancash.org and beancash.is will be mirrored, offering redundancy for critical Bean Cash resources.

-Bean Cash will be launching it's own DEX (Decentralized Exchange) in the near future.
-To foster access for the decentralized exchange, a portal will be established at:  https://www.beantrex.is Other Official portals will be established on the Maidsafe Network.
+Bean Cash will be launching it's own DDEX (Distributed Decentralized Exchange) in the near future.
-The DEX will launch after v2 of the Bean Cash Network is operational. v2 Bean Cash will be backwards compatible with nodes running v1.3.2 software and on the Official network/chain.
-Another hardfork is planned in 2021 with v1.5, after which only maintenance releases will be made available for v1.X branch. v2 Bean Cash is scheduled to go live in 2022.
+The DEX will launch after v2 of the Bean Cash Network is operational.
+A hardfork is planned in late 2022 with v1.5, after which only maintenance releases will be made available for v1.X branch. v2 Bean Cash is scheduled to go live in 2023.

 Bean Cash Specifications
 ------------------------

-**Consensus**: Proof of Bean (PoB) & Proof of Work (PoW distribution ended at block 10,000) v2 of Bean Cash will introduce a Proof of Resources (PORes) model that will interoperate with PoB.
+**Consensus**: Proof of Bean (PoB) & Proof of Work (PoW distribution ended at block 10,000) v2 of Bean Cash will introduce a Proof of Resources Existing (PORes) model that in addition to PoB (Proof of Bean), will provide an additional economic system for Beans.

-**Proof of Work Algorithm**: SHA-256
+**Proof of Work Algorithm**: Double SHA-256

 **PoW Block Reward**: 100,000 BITB